Bleeding Heart Mickey Mouse Platy - Xiphophorus maculatus

 Product Details

-The Male Bleeding Heart Mickey Mouse Platy is a colourful, hardy livebearer with a bright ornamental body pattern and the classic Mickey Mouse-style marking at the tail base.
-As a selectively bred form of Xiphophorus maculatus, it is peaceful, active and well suited to planted community aquariums with stable, mineral-rich water.
-Males are usually smaller and slimmer than females, with brighter display behaviour and a gonopodium rather than a fan-shaped anal fin.
+The Bleeding Heart Mickey Mouse Platy is a colourful captive-bred livebearer with a bright body, red bleeding-heart-style colouration and the classic Mickey Mouse marking near the tail.
+As a strain of Xiphophorus maculatus, it is peaceful, active and well suited to community aquariums with stable, mineral-rich water.
+This is an excellent choice for aquarists wanting a hardy, colourful fish that remains smaller and calmer than swordtails or mollies.

 Key Identification:

-Other Names: Bleeding Heart Platy, Mickey Mouse Platy, Male Mickey Mouse Platy, Common Platy, Southern Platyfish, Moonfish
+Other Names: Bleeding Heart Platy, Mickey Mouse Platy, Mickey Mouse Platyfish, Moon Platy, Southern Platyfish, Fancy Platy

 Scientific Name: Xiphophorus maculatus